 Establishing strong business relationships and studying a language have two major things in common: they are both essential skills in today’s world.
 If you’re a business leader, you probably know this better than anyone.

 Building a strong professional network is crucial for everything from strengthening employee morale to ensuring that you achieve (and exceed) your annual sales goals.

-Consider these 4 ways language training will help your company build better relationships — both internally and externally.
+Consider these ways that language training will enhance your organization’s business relationships — both internally and externally.

 Diversity is something to be celebrated in a professional organization, and we’re thrilled that more and more companies are actively hiring employees with a range of cultural backgrounds and nationalities.
 That said, many employees might have a native language other than what is spoken in the workplace.
 Here’s where we come in.

 As a manager, you have the power to help all employees feel comfortable and excited when they come into work each day.
 Language training is a great way to celebrate diversity in the office while encouraging inter-cultural bonds between colleagues.
 Get to know your staff a little better — which languages are represented?
 Who could benefit from learning them?
 If a quarter of your employees are native French speakers, for example, consider encouraging the rest to tackle some French as well.
 Colleagues will be able to learn from each other, exchange ideas, and connect on a much more meaningful level.

 Think of it as a long-term team building activity.
 Instead of using the classic “human knot” game, challenge your employees to master a certain level of their target language each quarter.
 If there are multiple people studying the same language, put them in a challenge group; they’ll be able to support one another while bonding with colleagues outside of their own department.